Moths of North Carolina

 Habitats: Most of our records come from rich cove forests or basic mesic forests, habitats favored by elms and basswoods.
 Should be looked for along rich riparian habitats in the Piedmont and along brownwater river floodplains in the Coastal Plain.

-Larval Host Plants: Elms appear to be the favored foodplant but there are records from basswood and birch as well.
+Larval Host Plants: Elms (Ulmus spp.) appear to be the favored foodplant but there are records from basswood (Tilia) and birch (Betula) as well (Covell, 1984; Wagner, 2005).
 Look for larvae on the undersides of leaves on plants growing along forest edges.
+In North Carolina, our only feeding record is for River Birch (Betula nigra).
 Accurate identification of larval foodplants based on field searches are needed. - View

 Observation Methods: Most individuals we have seen responded to mercury vapor or large ultraviolet spotlights.
 Searching for larvae is tedious, particularly with larger trees, but may be productive (see Wagner, 2005 for advice with finding this species).